 The daily supplements after Duodenal Switch procedure are crucial to helping prevent nutritional deficiencies.
 The American Society for Metabolic and Bariatric Surgery (ASMBS) recommends:

 - Calcium supplements and calcium-rich dairy beverages

 You should eat nutritious meals that are high in protein, along with fruits, vegetables, whole grains, and omega-3 fatty acids.
 You should avoid meals high in sugar.

 Cost of Duodenal Switch Surgery

-The cost of duodenal switch surgery in Mexico will be considerable less than the U.S. and Canadian counterparts.
+The duodenal switch surgery is the most expensive procedure comparing to gastric sleeve and gastric bypass.
+It is a more complicated surgery and only a small percentage of surgeons can perform this procedure.
+Self-pay U.S. patients can expect to pay $24,000 to $32,500.
+The cost of duodenal switch surgery in Mexico will be considerably less than the U.S. and Canadian counterparts.
 Most patients will pay typically 1/3 the cost of the cost in the United States.
 Please contact our staff today to find out our exact cost for duodenal switch.
 Learn more…